fleetdm/fleet/handbook/engineering/README.md

 ### Release freeze period

 To ensure release quality, Fleet has a freeze period for testing beginning the Thursday before the release at 9:00 AM Pacific.
-Effective at the start of the freeze period, new feature work will not be merged.
+Effective at the start of the freeze period, new feature work will not be merged into `main`.

-Release blocking bugs are exempt from the freeze period and are defined by the same rules as patch releases, which include:
+Bugs are exempt from the release freeze period.

-1. Regressions
-2. Security concerns
-3. Issues with features targeted for the current release

-Non-release blocking bugs may include known issues that were not targeted for the current release, or newly documented behaviors that reproduce in older stable versions.
-These may be addressed during a release period by mutual agreement between the [Product](https://fleetdm.com/handbook/product) and Engineering teams.

 ### Freeze day

 To begin the freeze, [open the repo on mergefreeze](https://www.mergefreeze.com/installations/3704/branches/6847) and click the "Freeze now" button.
 This will freeze the `main` branch and require any PRs to be manually unfrozen before merging.
+PRs can be manually unfrozen in mergefreeze using the PR number.

 #### Check dependencies

 Before kicking off release QA, confirm that we are using the latest versions of dependencies we want to keep up-to-date with each release.
 Currently, those dependencies are:

-1. **Go**
+1. **Go**: Latest minor release
 * Check the [version included in Fleet](https://github.com/fleetdm/fleet/blob/4322a28f5ae682c8faef3f015b1e8d5c347202db/go.mod#L3-L4).
 * Check the [latest minor version of Go](https://go.dev/dl/).
 For example, if we are using `go1.19.8`, and there is a new minor version `go1.19.9`, we will upgrade.
 * If the latest minor version is greater than the version included in Fleet, [file a bug](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&projects=&template=bug-report.md&title=) and assign it to the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals) and the [current oncall engineer](https://fleetdm.com/handbook/engineering#how-to-reach-the-oncall-engineer).
 Add the `~release blocker` label.
 We must upgrade to the latest minor version before publishing the next release.